AlessandroMessori/Flask-Uni-API/README.md

 ## Scripts
  - app.py --> starts up the backend server to serve the requests
- - generate.py --> Generates realistic collections of students and teachers and loads them in the Mong datastore
+ - generate.py --> Generates realistic collections of students and teachers and loads them in the Mongo datastore
  - analyze.py --> Plots the distribution of the student's GPA and of the distribution of teachers by department